 The Wild Princess by Mary Hart Perry

-Welcome fellow readers to my stop on the book tour hosted by Innovative Online Book Tours!
-I have an excerpt to share with you, and hope you’ll enjoy learning more about The Wild Princess: A Novel of Queen Victoria’s Daughters and the author Mary Hart Perry.
+Welcome fellow readers to my stop on the release day blitz hosted by Innovative Online Book Tours!
+I have a review to share with you, and hope you’ll enjoy learning more about The Wild Princess: A Novel of Queen Victoria’s Daughters and the author Mary Hart Perry.
 You can read an excerpt in yesterday’s book tour post!

 Four of the five daughters of England’s Queen Victoria and Prince Albert were regal, genteel, and everything a princess should be.
 But one was rebellious, scandalous, and untamed.

 To the court and subjects of Queen Victoria, young Princess Louise — later the Duchess of Argyll — was the “Wild One.”
 Proud and impetuous, she fought the constraints placed on her and her brothers and sisters, dreamed of becoming an artist, and broke with a three-hundred-year-old tradition by marrying outside of the privileged circle of European royals.
 Some said she wed for love.
 Others whispered of a scandal covered up by the Crown.
 It will take a handsome American, recruited by the queen’s elite Secret Service, to discover the truth.
 But even as Stephen Byrne — code name the Raven — vows to risk his life to protect the royal family from violent Irish radicals, he tempts Louise with a forbidden love that could prove just as dangerous.

 In the vein of Philippa Gregory, Mary Hart Perry tells the riveting story of an extraordinary woman — a princess who refused to give up on her dreams, including her right to true love.

 Keep reading for my review!
 Be sure to look through all the tabs for more details.